-There are physical, psychological, and behavioral signs of oxycodone addiction including:
+There are physical, psychological, and behavioral signs of oxycodone addiction.
+They include:

 - using oxycodone too often or in too high a dose, even without the intent of misuse